Final Results for the year ended 30 June 2021

 2. Upheld TRP’s appeal against the dismissal of its claims for unlawful means conspiracy.

-SIS’s profitability for the year to March 2021 has been significantly impacted by Covid-19 and SIS’s management expects to make a loss for the current financial year, although the magnitude of the loss is currently difficult to forecast given the uncertain nature of the retail market return.
+SIS’s profitability for the year to 31 March 2022 will see a significant rebound and, although still impacted by the COVID-19 outbreak, SIS expects to make a profit for the year as a whole, albeit the magnitude of such profit is currently difficult to forecast given the uncertain nature of the new COVID-19 variants.

-As a result of Covid-19 uncertainties, SIS has deferred any dividend this financial year but will consider a dividend next financial year.
+As a result of the COVID-19 uncertainty, SIS has deferred any dividend this year and will next consider a dividend in 2022.

-The next Annual General Meeting of CMG will take place on 10 February 2021.
-Formal Notice of the meeting is set out at the end of the report and accounts together with the form of proxy.
+The next Annual General Meeting of CMG will take place on Thursday, 27 January 2022.
+Formal Notice of the meeting is set out at the end of the full Annual Report and Financial Statements together with the form of proxy.

 Principal activities and review of the business

-The principal activities of the business are outlined and reviewed in the Chairman’s Statement.
-A review of the business is included within the Chairman’s Statement.
+The principal activities of the business are outlined in the Chairman’s Statement.
+A review of the business is also included within the Chairman’s Statement.

 Principal risks and uncertainties